eosull/Static-Artist-Portfolio-Site/README.md

   - Add alt text or name for social media links to improve accessibility
   - Add meta text for SEO improvement
 - These issues were addressed and some of them resolved, increasing the accessibility and SEO of the site.
-  - The issues with performance caused by image sizing loading couldn't be fixed and are explained in the Unfixed Bugs section.
+  - The issues with performance were caused by image sizing and were not fixed and are explained in the Unfixed Bugs section.

 ![Lighthouse Test 2](/assets/readme_images/lighthouse_report2.png)